Distance-Modding/Mod.EditorAnnihilator/README.md

 <br/>
 -Medal times can be in any order.
 (The Diamond time can be higher than the gold time, for example.)<br/>
 <br/>
 -Medal times are unbounded.
-(Their "minutes" can exeed 59 now, allowing for hour long medal times.)
+(Their "minutes" can exeed 59 now, allowing for hour long medal times.)<br/>
 <br/>
 -Weird medal times.
 (You can put a negative sign at the start of the time to make it negative.
 Enter 'I' for infinity, '-I' for negative infinity, and 'N' for NaN medal times.)<br/>
 <br/>